nextauthjs/next-auth/docs/docs/configuration/nextjs.md

 ```

 :::warning
-Currently, the underlying Next.js `cookies()` method does [only provides read access](https://beta.nextjs.org/docs/api-reference/cookies) to the request cookies.
+Currently, the underlying Next.js `cookies()` method [only provides read access](https://beta.nextjs.org/docs/api-reference/cookies) to the request cookies.
 This means that the `expires` value is stripped away from `session` in Server Components.
 Furthermore, there is a hard expiry on sessions, after which the user will be required to sign in again.
 (The default expiry is 30 days).
 :::

 ## Middleware